filipmaloo/magazine-cover/README.md

 # A responsive magazine mock-up with CSS

-If you need a solution for a dynamicly rendered magazine cover image and make it to look realictic, so you make found this snipped as a option.
-It is build as a reusable, responsive Vue component.
+If you need a solution for a dynamicaly rendered magazine cover image you may find this snippet helpful.
+It is build as a reusable and responsive Vue component.

 ## Used Tech:
  - Vue 2